 Leaf Type: Irregularly shaped leaves at the bases smooth or sparely teethed, up to 8″ long by 5″ across, some of the larger basal leaves may be pinnately divided with 3-7 lobes (and sometimes subdivided further into secondary lobes).
 The stems support fewer and smaller lanceolate, rough leaves with tiny stiff hairs and bumps.

 Seed Collection: Hairless, compressed achemes, about 1/16″ long, develop from fertile disc flowers on center cone, smells of anise when crushed.

 Attracts: Bees, Butterflies, Birds

 Hardiness Zone: 3 to 8 USDA Zone Map

-Native to the Northeast (except NH and ME), South and Midwest US.
+Naturalized in the Northeast (except NH and ME), native to South and Midwest US.
 Biota of North America Program (BONAP) – North America Plant Atlas (NAPA).